Kafka キュー (シェアコンシューマー)

 // Release the record for redelivery

-// Broker will retry up to group.share.delivery.attempt.limit times
+// Broker will retry up to group.share.delivery.count.limit times

 logger.warn("Transient error processing order, will retry: {}", e.getMessage());